 This critical aspect is given due importance before making any change.
 External assistance is also taken to asses any vulnerability.

-An FMI should have a business continuity plan that addresses events posing a significant risk of disrupting operations, including events that could cause a wide-scale or major disruption.
+Key consideration 6 An FMI should have a business continuity plan that addresses events posing a significant risk of disrupting operations, including events that could cause a wide-scale or major disruption.
 The plan should incorporate the use of a secondary site and should be designed to ensure that critical information technology (IT) systems can resume operations within two hours following disruptive events.
 The plan should be designed to enable the FMI to complete settlement by the end of the day of the disruption, even in case of extreme circumstances.
 The FMI should regularly test these arrangements.

-Objectives of business continuity plan:

-FMI's business continuity plan reflect objectives, policies and procedures that allow for the rapid recovery and timely resumption of critical operations following a wide-scale or major disruption.
+Description Objectives of business continuity plan: FMI's business continuity plan reflect objectives, policies and procedures that allow for the rapid recovery and timely resumption of critical operations following a wide-scale or major disruption.
 The objective and processes are clearly laid down in the Business Continuity Plan of CCIL.

-Design of business continuity plan:

-Recovery within 2 hours will be possible under most circumstances.

-BCP processes are clearly laid out in the BCP plan and the plan also ensures that the extent of data loss is minimal.
+Design of business continuity plan: Recovery within 2 hours will be possible under most circumstances.
+BCP processes are clearly laid down in BCP Manual and the plan also ensures that the extent of data loss is minimal.
+The Contingency plan as designed will ensure that the status of all transactions can be identified in a timely manner.
+Steering Committee comprising Managing Director and Heads of Department is in place.
+Approach regarding communication to all stakeholders has been listed out in the document.
+Secondary site: